-Ensure that Apache Tomcat, VIX Render Service, VIX Viewer Service and Listener Tool, services are running and operational (Figure 6).
+Ensure that Apache Tomcat, VIX Render Service, and VIX Viewer Service are running and operational (Figure 6).

 - 1. VIX Viewer Service: The viewer service is the only public interface used by consuming applications such as eHMP and JLV.
 It is used to fetch image related metadata to view images in a web browser.
-The zero-footprint image viewer is hosted and served out by the Viewer service. - 2.
+The zerofootprint image viewer is hosted and served out by the Viewer service. - 2.
 VIX Render Service: The Render service is not a public interface; it is an internal service to pre-process images so they can be displayed efficiently in a web image viewing application.
 The Render service is used by the Viewer service.
-The Render cache is a cache of pre-processed images which allows subsequent image accesses through the viewer to be much quicker because there is no need to pre-process these images. - 3.
-Listener service: The listener service is a generic TCPIP listener introduced to speed up the VIX connections to VistA.
+The Render cache is a cache of pre-processed images which allows subsequent image accesses through the viewer to be much quicker because there is no need to pre-process these images.